Cosmology of Cubic Poincar\'e Gauge gravity: Conclusions

 \section{Conclusions}

 The analysis pursued in this work builds on the extensive work in the literature establishing the foundations of Poincaré gauge gravity and the subclass of cubic models, and extends this to a first investigation of how specific models within this class compare with observational measurements in the late Universe.
 The work opens with a brief introduction on Poincaré gauge gravity where the full geometric generality of the underlying theory is explored through a general linear connection $\tilde{\Gamma}^{\lambda}\,_{\mu \nu}$ that is however compatible with the metric.
 This connection is used to build geometric objects that span the full breadth of possible Riemann-Cartan frameworks.
-We probe this space of models up to cubic order in Eq.~\eqref{Quadratic_Lag} where stability and ghost conditions are incorporated into the expression of the action through a combination of a priori requirements and conditions discussed below this definition.
+We probe this space of models up to cubic order in Eq.~\eqref{Quadratic_Lag} where stability and Ostrogradsky ghost conditions are incorporated into the expression of the action through a combination of a priori requirements and conditions discussed below this definition.
+In principle, one may also include cubic curvature invariants (31 possible terms) and fix the theory so as to avoid ghosts.
+This can be achieved in a manner similar to what has been done in the Riemannian sector in Refs.~\cite{Erices:2019mkd,Asimakis:2022mbe}.
+Another possible extension of the model is the inclusion of quartic torsional terms (33 possible terms), analogous to those appearing in certain invariants constructed from the torsional Gauss–Bonnet term~\cite{Kofinas:2014owa}.
+In the present work, we have neglected such terms; however, it would be interesting to investigate their effects in future studies.

 The equations of motion for this formulation of cubic Poincaré gauge gravity for a flat FLRW geometry are expressed in Sec.~\ref{sec:flrw_eqns}.
 Here, the symmetries of the geometry are first used to determine the conserved quantities of the system.
 This is directly followed by equations of motion for the system variables, as well as the fluid conservation equation.
 This produces a system of coupled differential equations that need to be resolved through the consideration of subclasses of the overarching theory.
 Indeed, in Sec.~\ref{sec:obs_ana}, two initial branches are considered for this extensive framework theory.
 In the first branch, the hypermomentum, which is the response of the matter action under connection variations, vanishes in order to explore the role of the cubic interaction term $h_{13}$ and the mass term of the pseudovector $m_S$.
 The mass term $m_S$ is consistent with $\Lambda$CDM but has a preference for a nonzero value in all cases at a level of at least $2\sigma$, while the $h_{13}$ parameter also produces a slight preference for a nonzero value.
 This shows some viability beyond $\Lambda$CDM and may benefit from further analysis with other datasets probing other aspects of cosmology, including further data on large scale structure as well as CMB measurements from the early Universe.